connollydean/Markdwon-Tutorial/bootlinux.md

 Next we need to open up the terminal and access the directory where rEFInd is stored using the `cd` command.

-For me, refind is stored in the following directory - `/home/connollydean/Downloads/refind-bin-0.11.4`
+For me, rEFInd is stored in the following directory - `/home/connollydean/Downloads/refind-bin-0.11.4`

 To access this directory in the terminal we need to use the following command: